ilbers/isar/RECIPE-API-CHANGELOG.md

 When building a custom kernel module, the `KBuild` file might be located in a subdirectory.
 To support this use-case, set `MODULE_DIR=$(PWD)/subdir` in the module build recipe.

+### function debianize:deb_compat is removed

+Remove all uses of the function deb_compat.
+The functionality was replaced with a dependency to the package debhelper-compat.